MitchAnderson211/SQLPortfolio/README.md

 );
 ```
 ## Correcting Data Types
-Since the sale_date column could not be imported as DATE data type due to having the format of YYYY-MM, this code accomplishes amending all dates to include a date which is sufficient as granularity to the month is all that is needed for this project's analysis.
+Since the sale_date column could not be imported as DATE data type due to having the format of YYYY-MM, this code accomplishes amending all dates to include a date which is sufficient since this projects analysis will only be drilling down to the month, not day or week.
 It also alters the sale_date colume to have the data type of DATE.
 ```sql
 ALTER TABLE properties
 ALTER COLUMN sale_date TYPE DATE